Courses

 Courses for Fall 2024

-Complete Cornell University course descriptions are in the Courses of Study .
+Complete Cornell University course descriptions and section times are in the Class Roster.

 Course ID Title Offered

-ASL1101 American Sign Language I
+ASL 1101 American Sign Language I

 Students with no previous background in American Sign Language (ASL) will be introduced to basic conversational techniques in ASL, including both expressive and receptive skills.
 Basic grammar and vocabulary will be covered, including explanations of the fundamental parts of a sign, proper use of fingerspelling, and the significance of non-manual features.
 Instruction will be supplemented with videos, allowing students to begin exploring the visual literature of the Deaf community in the United States.
 Readings and class discussions will acquaint students with American Deaf culture, history and education, and the historical development of ASL.